 There were a few displays that talked about Vlad the Impaler and how he was supposedly the inspiration for the Dracula character, but the Dracula references are few and far between once you get inside.
 It’s a bit of a tourist trap, but it is a pretty spectacular building and well worth the short trip from Brașov.

 A quick internet search revealed that Robert Pattinson shot a film in Hungary, so although I didn’t find him at Bran Castle he was (kind of) in the area at some point, so I guess you could call my search a success.
-And as for being a relative of Vlad the Impaler, according to ancestry.com, he’s related to the British Royal family, who in turn have pretty close ties to the royals of Wallachia.
+And as for being a relative of Vlad the Impaler, according to this article he’s related to the British Royal family, who in turn have pretty close ties to the royals of Wallachia.